NamesMT/starter-monorepo/README.md

   simply remove `sst` dependency and `sst.config.ts` if you want to use another solution.
 - *currently only `backend` app is configured, which will deploy a Lambda with Function URL enabled*

-🔐 Comes with starter-kit for [**Kinde**](https://kinde.com/) [typescript-sdk](https://github.com/kinde-oss/kinde-typescript-sdk), see: `/apps/backend/api/auth`
+🔐 Comes with authentication boilerplate via [**WorkOS AuthKit**](https://workos.com/), see: `/apps/backend/api/auth`
-- *Add your env variables, activate the auth routes, profit$*
+- *Add your env variables, DONE!*
 - Please note that by default `backend` comes with a cookies-based session manager, which have great DX, security and does not require an external database (which also means great performance), but as the `backend` is decoupled with the Nuxt's SSR server, it will not work well with SSR (the session/auth state is not shared).
-So if you use SSR, you could use the official [Nuxt Kinde](https://nuxt.com/modules/kinde) module or implement your own way to manage the session at `apps/backend/src/middlewares/session.ts`.
+So, if you use SSR, you should implement another auth solution.
   - If you have a good session manager implementation, a PR is greatly appreciated!

 💯 JS is always [**TypeScript**](https://www.typescriptlang.org/) where possible.